 British Colonial Glass Front Cabinet with PillarsEarly 19th century

-A magnificent British colonial glass front cabinet in rosewood with a deep cornice consisting of a wide band of floral carving.
-The frieze is relief carved in a wave design with at the centre a carving of mystical birds facing each other.
-The cabinet has double doors with eight beveled glass panels within a rosewood frame; they open to reveal three shelves.
-Along the sides of the doors beautiful solid pillars.
-The base has two drawers, each with a recessed brass handle and carving, and rests on four carved ball feet.
-The teakwood interior is fitted with three shelves.
+A magnificent antique rosewood cabinet.
+It has a deep cornice with a wide band of floral carving.
+The frieze is relief carved in a wave design with a floral block at the centre and a rosette in the corners.
+The cabinet has double doors with eight bevelled glass panels within a rosewood frame; they open to reveal three shelves.
+Along the sides of the doors beautifully solid spirally turned pillars.
+The base with a wide band of floral carving comprises two drawers with a brass handle.
+The cabinet rests on four carved ball feet.

 The cabinet is in good condition and has been lovingly restored and finished to its former glory using a traditional form of French polishing and waxing.
 The Indian rosewood that this piece has been made of has a naturally occurring dark shade with a striking grain.

 Find out more about Floral Carving on Antique Furniture.

 We are pleased to arrange shipping worldwide.
 Please add the item to your shopping cart and request for a shipping quote with no obligation.
 Delivery in Singapore is free of charge.